Mercury-Atlas 6: Delays

 The launch date was first announced as January 16, 1962, then postponed to January 20 because of problems with the Atlas rocket fuel tanks.
+A faulty yaw gyro was detected by the Spin Motor Rotation Detection System and replaced on January 13.
 The launch then slipped day by day to January 27 due to unfavorable winter weather.
-On that day, Glenn was on board Mercury 6 and ready to launch, when, at T-29 minutes, the flight director called off the launch because of thick clouds that would have made it impossible to photograph or film the launch vehicle after the first 20 seconds of the mission (the inability of launch crews to film the failed Mercury-Atlas 1 launch 16 months earlier had proven the importance of flying only in clear skies).
+On that day, Glenn was on board Mercury 6 and ready to launch, when, at T−29 minutes, the flight director called off the launch because of thick clouds that would have made it impossible to photograph or film the launch vehicle after the first 20 seconds of the mission (the inability of launch crews to film the failed Mercury-Atlas 1 launch 16 months earlier had proven the importance of flying only in clear skies).
 The large crowd of reporters gathered at Cape Canaveral for the launch went home, disappointed.
 Mission Director Walter Williams felt a sense of relief at the bad weather, as there was still a general sense that the spacecraft and booster were not ready to fly yet.

 NASA informed the anxious public that the mission would take time to get ready since crewed launches required a high degree of preparation and safety standards.
 The launch was postponed until February 1, but when technicians began to fuel the Atlas on January 30, they discovered a fuel leak had soaked an internal insulation blanket between the RP-1 and LOX tanks.
 This caused a two-week delay while necessary repairs were made.
 On February 14, the launch was again postponed due to weather, which started to break on February 18, and it appeared that February 20 would be a favorable day to attempt a launch.

+The Flight Safety Review Board then met a few days before the launch to overview the twelve Atlas flights since Mercury-Atlas 5 last November.
+Four failures had occurred in this time.
+Atlas 5F and Ranger 3 had guidance failures that were of no concern for Mercury as it used a different model of guidance system and Atlas 6F and Samos 5 had random quality defects unlikely to be an issue on the more tightly supervised Mercury program.